kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 However, our actual API POST request logic is contained in [./src/requests/post_api.ts](../src/requests/post_api.ts).
 You can check out that file to see how the POST request to the medium.com API is structured.

 Lastly, some TypeScript-specific settings (type definitions!) are found in [./fields.d.ts](../fields.d.ts).
-If you want to expand on this demo (adding an image stored in kintone to your article, for example), you will have to edit this file.
+If you want to expand on this demo (_like adding an image stored in Kintone to your article_), you will have to edit this file.

 We have two goals for our coding: